-Adopted by Mercer County School Board of Education on December 13, 2023.
+Adopted by the Mercer County School Board of Education January 22, 2025.

 Identity Protection

 The collection, storage, use, and disclosure of social security numbers by the School District shall be consistent with State and federal laws.
 The goals for managing the District's collection, storage, use, and disclosure of social security numbers are to: